Data Science

 Plans of Study

 Sample plans for completing major coursework are included below.
 These are not comprehensive plans which will reflect the situation of every student.
-These sample plans are meant only to serve as a baseline guide for structuring a plan of study, and only include the minimum courses for meeting the L&S Data Science major requirements.
+These sample plans are meant only to serve as a baseline guide for structuring a plan of study, and only include the minimum courses for meeting the Data Science major requirements.

 For new freshmen (four-year plan):